der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccountSelector.md

 ### Returns:
 |Type|Description|
 |-|-
-[BingAdsAccountSelector](./BingAdsAccountSelector)|The selector restricted to the specified IDs.
+[BingAdsAccountSelector](./BingAdsAccountSelector)|Selector restricted to the specified IDs.

 ## <a name="withlimit~int-limit~"></a>withLimit(int limit)
 Returns a selector that will return only the specified number of results from the beginning of the result set.